Naturalisation

 Section 16(1)(g) of the Irish Nationality and Citizenship Act 1956 gives the Minister the power to dispense with certain conditions of naturalisation in certain cases, including if an applicant has refugee status or is stateless.
 It should be noted that the issuing of a certification of naturalisation is at the discretion of the Minister for Justice and Equality in Ireland.
 There are different criteria in place for non-EEA nationals and refugees.

-There are no fees for refugees, stateless persons or programme refugees to apply for naturalisation except for the 175 € application fee.
+There are no fees for refugees, stateless persons or programme refugees to apply for naturalisation except for the €175 application fee.
 Once the application is granted the certification of naturalisation is free for refugees.
-For other adults the cost for issuing a certificate of naturalisation is €950.
+For other adults (including beneficiaries of subsidiary protection) the cost for issuing a certificate of naturalisation is €950.

 According to research published by the European Migration Network in August 2020, Ireland has more favourable conditions for acquiring citizenship by naturalisation than many other EU Member States.
-However, long processing delays and lack of clarity regarding eligibility conditions have been raised as issues of significant concern by NGOs and in parliamentary debate.[5]
-Moreover, the onset of the COVID-19 pandemic and associated restrictions has resulted in significant disruption to the delivery of services by the Citizenship Division of the Immigration Service Delivery.
+However, long processing delays and lack of clarity regarding eligibility conditions have been raised as issues of significant concern by NGOs and in parliamentary debate.[8]
+Moreover, the onset of the COVID-19 pandemic and associated restrictions have resulted in significant disruption to the delivery of services by the Citizenship Division of the Immigration Service Delivery.

 Significant changes were introduced for applicants regarding the number of proofs required to establish identity and residency for the purposes of making a naturalisation application.
 From January 2022, the Department employed a scorecard approach in the assessment of identification and residence history.
 Applicants are now required to reach a score of 150 points in each of the years of proof of residency required according to their particular circumstances.
 This can be done by submitting proofs with a predetermined point value until the applicant reaches the required score of 150 for each year of residency claimed.
 Applicants must also accumulate a total of 150 points for establishing identity in order to meet the appropriate standard.[9]
 The introduction of the scorecard approach was broadly welcomed in providing further clarification for applicants on the required documentation when submitting their applications for citizenship.